Last Updated on

 Best for: Developers who need a dashboard of relational charts for their project.

-An absolute gem of a charting tool, dygraphs was originally developed at Google and is used to this day on Google Correlate (with a few design tweaks, of course).
+An absolute gem of a data visualization tool, dygraphs was originally developed at Google and is used to this day on Google Correlate (with a few design tweaks, of course).
 It can be used for intensive projects because it can plot millions of data points without slowing down, which makes its stripped-back design a forgivable flaw.

 From being an internal Google tool to going out into public, dygraphs is actively supported and developed by the community, and the source is open to view on GitHub.